SmonSE/GhostBLE/README.md

   - **Cleartext detection** – Flags devices leaking unencrypted identifiers
 - 🧠 **Optional Connection Attempts** – Tries to connect and read GATT attributes (if possible)
 - 💾 **Logging to Serial + Web** – Output is sent to both Serial and optional web-based logging
+- 💾 **SD Card Logging** - Write all the important data to the attached SD Card on Cardputer
 - 😢 **Feedback Expression** – Displays a sad expression when a device connection or attribute discovery fails
 - 📊 **Summary Report** – After each scan, the tool prints:
   - Devices spotted